For best experience please turn on javascript and use a modern browser!

 In certain cases, your results can be verified digitally or can be sent directly from the exam board to the University of Amsterdam.
 For more information please visit uva.nl/onlineverification.

 When: Please send your documents as soon as possible.
-The deadline for submission of certified documents is 1 August 2024.
-If you have already graduated and received your official diploma and transcript, then you are advised to send all certified documents as soon as you receive an conditional offer of admission.
+The deadline for submission of certified documents is 31 August 2026.
+If you have already graduated and received your official diploma and transcript, then you are advised to send all certified documents as soon as you receive a conditional offer of admission.
 If you are still completing your degree, please wait until you have all the necessary documents which have been requested, as this will minimize the chances of your documents being separated from each other.

 Due to the volume of documents which we receive, we will not send you a confirmation upon receipt of individual documents; only once you have fulfilled all conditions.